Bitcoin’s hashrate fell 27% in one day

 Bitcoin’s hashrate fell by more than 27% in the last 24 hours, dropping to 159.41 EH/s.
 According to BTC.com, this is the first time this has happened in five months, with the hash rate dropping to 157.89 EH/s on February 5, 2022.

 Hashrate is the processing power of the equipment that mines the cryptocurrency and is measured in hash per second (H/s).
+This information is from platform cryptodefix.
 With the intense heat and power grid overloads, mining companies from some countries were forced to stop mining cryptocurrency, which led to a noticeable drop in global hashrates.

 Large cryptocurrency companies in the state of Texas, the U.S. mining center, stopped their work, as previously reported by Bloomberg.
-Data from site CryptoDeFix.
 This happened due to a sharp increase in the cost of electricity on the background of forty-degree heat and windless weather.
 Also in June, Iran banned the mining of cryptocurrency.

 Mentioned project